PrefectHQ/prefect/docs/concepts/work-pools.md

 #### Base Job Configuration <span class="badge beta"></span>

-When work pools are created via the UI with a worker type, the base job configuration of the work pool can be modified.
-The base job configuration are attributes that are specific to a given worker type and allow customization of the default behavior of the worker when executing a flow run.
+When work pools are created with a worker type, the base job configuration of the work pool can be modified.
+The base job configuration attributes are specific to a given worker type and allow customization of the default behavior of the worker when executing a flow run.
 These attributes can then be overridden on a deployment with the `infra_overrides` parameter.

 For example, the `ProcessWorker` has a 'Working Directory' field that allows customization of the directory in which flow runs are executed.
 If a work pool set the default working directory to `/tmp`, then all flow runs executed by the `ProcessWorker` would execute in `/tmp`.
-If a deployment wanted to override this behavior, it could set the `working_dir` attribute in the `infra_overrides` parameter to a different directory.
+If you wanted to override this behavior in a deployment , set the `working_dir` attribute in the `infra_overrides` parameter to a different directory.

 ### Viewing work pools